Moduli of hybrid curves I: Variations of canonical measures: Hybrid deformation spaces and moduli of hybrid curves

-In order to simplify the presentation, we refrain to develop a theory of hybrid Deligne-Mumford stacks in this paper, and only consider coarse moduli spaces.
-In this setting, the terminology of universal curve is used by an abuse of the notation, since in the presence of automorphisms, the fibers of the family are the corresponding hybrid curves quotiented out by the action of their automorphism groups.
-In proving the continuity of the canonical measures in our main theorem, however, we reduce to showing the continuity over hybrid replacements of versal deformation spaces.
-These provide \'etale charts for the fine moduli space and thus the continuity theorem holds more strongly in the setting of hybrid Deligne-Mumford stacks.
-We will elaborate on the hybrid replacement of toroidal embeddings and Deligne-Mumford stacks in our future work.
+The aim of this section is to construct the moduli spaces of (marked) hybrid curves $\mg_g^\hyb$ and $\mg_{g,n}^\hyb$ as well as the universal hybrid curves $\unicurve^\hyb_g$ and $\unicurve^\hyb_{g,n}$ lying above them.
+Although we consider coarse moduli spaces here, in proving our results, we reduce to the hybrid replacements of versal deformation spaces, which provide \'etale charts for the fine moduli space.
+Universal hybrid curves are defined on these charts.
+This approach is enough for our main purpose in this paper, that concerns the study of variations of canonical measures, as well as in our forthcoming work that concern asymptotic of analytic and complex geometry on Riemann surfaces close to the boundary of their moduli spaces.
+We hope to elaborate on hybrid Deligne--Mumford stacks in our future work, in the context of providing a valuation theoretic approach to hybrid geometry.

-We will thus proceed by applying first the construction of the previous section to the deformation space of a stable curve, which provide local \'etale charts in $\mgbar_{g,n}$ around points.
-These local hybrid charts will be used in order to define the hybrid topology.

-In order to define $\mg_g^\hyb$, set theoretically, we will define hybrid strata associated to stable graphs and then take their disjoint union.
+We proceed by applying the construction of Section~\ref{sec:hybrid_spaces} to the deformation space of a stable curve (that provides local \'etale charts in $\mgbar_{g,n}$ around the corresponding point).
+The resulting local hybrid charts are used in order to define the hybrid topology.
+In order to define $\mg_g^\hyb$, set theoretically, we define hybrid strata associated to stable graphs and then take their disjoint union.
+Finally, we define the universal hybrid curve and describe its topology.